-The interior of the church, long 42.40 m., has three naves divided by columns, each group of three alternating with a cross-shaped pillars.
-Beautiful are the capitals, some in onyx, including noteworthy, as already mentioned, the capital of “Daniel and the lions’ (second on the right) attributed to the Master of Cabestany.
+The interior of the 42.40 meter long church has three naves divided by columns which alternate with a cruciform pillar at each group of three.
+While the capitals are beautiful, some in onyx, among which the capital of “Daniel among the lions” (the second on the right) attributed to the Master of Cabestany is noteworthy, as already mentioned.

-The roof of the nave is a truss discoveries, while the aisles have vaults.
+The roof of the middle nave has exposed beams, while the side aisles have ribbed vaults.
 The right aisle is wider than the left and both shrink significantly after the sixth arch.

-The semicircular apse has the top that forms the head and curving of the nave is illuminated by a mullioned window and the bottom also forms a semicircular peribolus open for seven arches to the nave and has three apses outward semicircular.
+The semicircular apse has the upper part which forms the curvilinear head of the median nave and is illuminated by a mullioned window.
+The lower part also semicircular forms a peribole open for seven arches towards the middle nave and which has three semicircular apses towards the outside.